-10 Best Free Proxy/VPN Apps For Android 2017
+10 Best Free Proxy/VPN Apps For Android 2022

 A proxy is actually another device/computer that acts as an intermediary between your device and the rest of the internet.
 If your computer is connected to a proxy server, your requests to access any server on the internet will be processed by the proxy server.
 That means there will be no direct connection between your computer and the service/website you are accessing.

-If you still don't get the concept, let me tell you a real life example:
+If you still don't get the concept, let me tell you a real-life example:

-Let's assume, you are not allowed to visit a particular country, let's say "France", and you want to go there and grab some stuffs.
+Let's assume, you are not allowed to visit a particular country, let's say "France", and you want to go there and grab some stuff.
 What do you do?
 You will probably assign another person who has no restriction to visit France to grab those things for you, right?
-That person is actually doing the same work of a proxy server.
+That person is actually doing the same work as a proxy server.

 Got it?
 I hope you did.

-Note: Update: I have also included the best proxy apps for iPhone, Windows, and Chrome in this article.
-You can use the links below to go there: